TanayS26/chat-app-server/README.md

-# chat-app-server
+# chat-app
-Small scale implementation of real time chat using websocket.io, React and Nodejs.
+Small scale implementation of websocket.io using React and Nodejs without db.